jigneshthakur/CreateCricketTeam/README.md

-# CreateCricketTeam
+#CreateCricketTeam
-Create Cricket Team Using jQuery
+Create Cricket Team Using jQuery drag and drop method add total players then devide player in respective tames